The Holocaust in the Sudetenland: Concentration and deportation

-In 10 May 1939, a law was passed to encourage landlords to evict Jewish tenants.
+On 10 May 1939, a law was passed to encourage landlords to evict Jewish tenants.
 Later that year, the system of "Judenhäuser" (lit.
 'Jew houses') was set up and eventually extended to most towns with more than a few Jews.
 About 100 Jews from Aussig were forced to settle in Schönwald Castle, and dozens of Jews from Leitmeritz Landkreis were moved to Dlaschkowitz Castle.
 As in the Old Reich, in late 1939 Jews were required to use the first names "Israel" or "Sarah", and from 1 September 1941, Jews were required to wear a yellow star.
 Many Jews attempted to subvert these measures, either by applying for an exception, or covering up the star.
 Jews were banned from traveling on trains in order to restrict their movement, and Jewish children were barred from schools.
 The Aryan partners in mixed marriages also endured discrimination.

 By June 1940, there were 1,886 Jews in the Reichsgau, and by April 1942 this had dropped further to 1,614.
 Deportation began on 13 July 1942 with a transport from Aussig, later than elsewhere in the Reich.
 Between July and February the next year, 400 people were deported directly to extermination camps in Eastern Europe.
 The second wave of transports deported another 460 people to Theresienstadt Ghetto in the Protectorate, from 13 November 1942 through the end of 1944.
 By 1 January 1945, 382 Jews remained in Reichsgau Sudetenland: 53 in non-privileged mixed marriages, 275 in privileged mixed marriages, 52 Geltungsjuden, and two Jews with foreign citizenship.
 Beginning in January 1945, the Reich Security Main Office planned the deportation of these Jews; 157 were deported to Theresienstadt between 6 February and 7 March.
 Of the 612 Jews deported to Theresienstadt in total, 366 died and 246 survived.
 Of the dead, 85 were killed in Auschwitz-Birkenau, two in Bergen-Belsen, and one person at Treblinka extermination camp.